top of page

 In case of a tie for the first three places, the higher-ranked participant will be

-determined by their highest finish in a single workout.
-If a tie remains, the second
+determined by their highest finish in a single test.
+If a tie remains, the second highest

-highest finish will be used, then the third highest finish, and so on for all workouts.
+finish will be used, then the third highest finish, and so on for all tests.

-If participants are still tied after comparing all workouts, a 1:1 battle will be held in a
+If participants are still tied after comparing all tests, a 1:1 battle will be held in a

-selected workout on-site to determine the final ranking.
+selected test on-site to determine the final ranking.

 8. JUDGING & APPEALS